Skip to main content

 In addition:

-• The gifts cannot be cash, cash equivalents, or gift cards.
+• The gift cannot be cash, a cash equivalent, or a gift card.

 • The gift maximum is $100 (inclusive of tax, shipping, etc.).

-• Etsy, Zazzle, Café Press, and eBay are not Penn-approved vendors.
-Do not use for any purchases.
-These entities do not have the license to use Penn branding.
+• Etsy, Zazzle, Café Press, and eBay are not Penn-approved suppliers and may not be used for business-related purchases.
+These vendors are not licensed to produce Penn-branded items.

 Gifts to Non-Employees